 - Make sure the lids of the bottles are tightly closed.

 - Replace the lids of your oils quickly on the bottle after use.
-This will help reduce oxygen getting into the bottle, but it will also make it safer around children and pets.
+This will help reduce oxygen getting into the bottle and make it safer around children and pets.

-- Store your oils away from direct sunlight, and in a consistently cool temperature place.
+- Store your oils away from direct sunlight and in a consistently cool place.

 - Light and oxygen are not good for your oils.
 In fact, light and oxygen can degrade your oils more quickly.
 Another word for the degradation of your oils is called oxidization.
-Once oxidized, your oils become less effective and they can be irritating if used on the skin.
-For some sensitive people, diffusing oxidized oils can cause irritation to the eyes, and nose, and affect breathing.
+Once oxidized, your oils become less effective and can irritate if used on the skin.
+For some sensitive people, diffusing oxidized oils can irritate the eyes and nose and affect breathing.

-- Essential oils do have a shelf life.
+- Essential oils have a shelf life.
 Citrus and Pine oils are more susceptible to oxidation.
-You will be able to tell if your oil has oxidized if it does not smell as fresh as when you originally purchased it.
-If you oil bottle has a sedimentary residue at the bottom this could indicate oxidation.
-Sticky residue around the lid can also indicate oxidation has occurred.
+If your oil bottle has a sedimentary residue at the bottom, this could indicate oxidation.
+Sticky residue around the lid can indicate oxidation.

 - Keep a list of when you purchase your oils so you can remove old or degraded oils from your collection as soon as possible.

 - Tisserand suggests the shelf life of oils as follows: